LysiaStolhofer/Full-Stack-Prep/README.md

 - Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
 - Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
 - Analytics of how, when and where users are logging in.
-- Pull data from other sources and add it to the user Dashboard, through [JavaScript rules](https://docs.auth0.com/rules).
+- Pull data from other sources and add it to the user Home, through [JavaScript rules](https://docs.auth0.com/rules).

 ## Create a Free Auth0 Account